Brian Karger

-Brian Karger (born 9 February 1967, in Horsens, Denmark) is a Danish former international motorcycle speedway rider.
+Brian Karger (born 9 February 1967) is a Danish former international motorcycle speedway rider.

 Career

-He was a member of the Denmark speedway team when they won the 1991 and 1995 World Team Cup Finals.
-He also qualified for the 1992 World Final in Wrocław, Poland, where he finished 16th (last) with 4pts scored, including a win in his final race.
+Karger was a member of the Denmark speedway team when they won the 1991 and 1995 World Team Cup Finals.
+He also qualified for the 1992 World Final in Wrocław, Poland, where he finished 16th (last) with four points scored, including a win in his final race.

-He rode in Sweden and won the Swedish Elitserien in 1988 with Bysarna.
+Karger rode in Sweden and won the Swedish Elitserien in 1988 with Bysarna.

-He first rode in the United Kingdom for the Swindon Robins, after joining them late in the 1986 British League season.
+Karger first rode in the United Kingdom for the Swindon Robins, after joining them late in the 1986 British League season.
 He later rode for Arena Essex Hammers and also for the Belle Vue Aces.

-In 1991, he helped the Arena Essex Hammers win the Fours Championship during the 1991 British League Division Two season.
+In 1991, Karger helped the Arena Essex Hammers win the Fours Championship during the 1991 British League Division Two season.
 Also in 1991, he won the Southern Riders' Championship.

-After retiring he became a notable engine tuner.
+After retiring, Karger became a notable engine tuner.